 NTEC is working with the Crow Nation on a solid waste improvement project.
 Located in the Crow Nation District of Wyola, NTEC is working with the community and legislative leaders to rebuild and improve the solid waste site with a new fence, solar parking lot lights, and a small construction work trailer for personnel.

-NTEC is also proud to support community service organizations including King’s Portion (Douglas, WY), The Food Group (Sheridan, WY), and Council of Community Services (Gillette, WY).
+NTEC is also proud to support community service organizations including King’s Portion (Douglas, WY), The Food Group (Sheridan, WY), Council of Community Services (Gillette, WY) and San Juan United Way and Navajo United Way (Farmington, NM).